gcapes/instructor-training-slides/23-introductions.md

 - What does a good introduction look like?

 # Exercise: Your academic past
- - Recall a course you realy liked or didn't like.
+ - Recall a course you really liked or didn't like.

 # Introductions
 - Introductions set the tone for the workshop